MarcusMV/MarcusMV/README.md

 ### Hi there 👋

+- 🔬 I’m currently studying the ins and outs of Databricks and Spark..
+- 👨‍💻  I’m currently looking to explore opportunities in Data Engineering..
+- ⚡ Fun fact: I've recently completed an immersive Data Engineering course at AiCore!
 <!--
 **MarcusMV/MarcusMV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.